Bibilographische Zitation:

 This makes it difficult for them

-a) to accumulate especially comprehensive action capacities for themselves in any specific functional area because they are forced to broadly diversify their resources, activities and learning processes;
+a) to accumulate very comprehensive action capacities for themselves in any specific functional area because they are forced to broadly diversify their resources, activities and learning processes;

-c) to keep relationships narrowly focussed on highly specific functions.
+c) to keep relationships narrowly focused on highly specific functions.

-Because the specificity and stability of action skills and behavioural expectations are so little safeguarded by the internal structure of the actors, they need to be guaranteed even more by external influences (e.g. by mechanisms of frame-setting and social control).
-Therefore, dense normative structures (as found in the world of work) are needed for motivating individuals to consistently upgrade highly specific skills and to interact on a level of highly reliable mutual expectations.
-Outside the range of formalized norms, habitualized traditions or other exogenous orientations, the specificity and reliability of action expectations must be constantly regenerated by means of continuous communication and negotiation processes, and as they usually cannot be sufficiently ascertained themselves in a cognitive way, they have to be enforced by normative sanctions.
+Because there are no intraindividual (=psychological) structures on which such the specificities and stabilities of action skills and behavioural expectations could be based, they have to be generated and supported primarily by external factors (e.g. by mechanisms of frame-setting, socialization and social control).
+Therefore, dense normative structures (as found particularly in the world of work) are needed for motivating individuals to consistently upgrade highly specific skills and to interact on a level of highly reliable mutual expectations.
+Outside the range of formalized norms, habitualized traditions or other exogenous orientations, the specificity and reliability of action orientations and expectations must be constantly maintained by means of continuous processes of persuasive communication and informal sanctions.

-On the other hand, such opportunities for exerting normative influence remain limited insofar as it is impossible to know for certain, (given the insufficient knowledge about his or her current needs and preferences), to which sanctions an individual will react in a predictable way.
+However, such opportunities for exerting normative influence remain limited insofar as it is impossible to know for certain to which sanctions an individual will react in a predictable way.
 Accordingly, the control exercised over individuals remains tied to the use of extremely unspecified sanction methods (e.g. physical force or pecuniary rewards), which are similarly effective under very different circumstances and psychological or socio-culturally conditions.
-Compared to individuals, organizations must be regarded as actors that carry the conditions for specifying and stabilizing their action orientations more strongly in themselves because they acquire their raison d'être and the legitimacy of their existence from their stable commitment to certain goals, a and because they are only productive when they freeze their resources into highly specified socio-technical structures.

-As part of their narrow and fixed spectrum of aims and activities, organizations can acquire very great and potentially unlimited knowledge, which allows them to easily survive in competition with individual actors.
-Thus, in the real estate business or in stock exchange dealings, for example, just as with political articulation processes or judicial proceedings, it is increasingly common today to find that the organizations taking part act extremely knowledgeably and confidently as “repeat players”, while the individuals adapt with difficulty to a situation they have rarely or never before encountered until now and where they easily become dependent on intermediaries (brokers, lawyers, etc.) (cf. Röhl 1987: 429; Galanter 1974; Dan-Cohen 1986: 144ff.).
+Because of their narrow and fixed spectrum of aims and activities, organizations can acquire very great and potentially unlimited knowledge and skills, which allows them to prevail easily in competition with individual actors.
+Thus, organizations engaged in civil litigation are typically highly routinized “repeat players”, while for individuals, such legal proceedings are uncommon events they have rarely or never encountered before, so that they tend to become highly dependent on intermediary agents (brokers, lawyers, etc.; Röhl 1987: 429; Galanter 1974; Dan-Cohen 1986: 144ff.).

-Thus it can be seen that individuals involved in litigation are usually only interested in the optimum outcome of the current individual case, whereas organizations seek to clarify the legal norms by which future court cases are judged and ruled on (Dan-Cohen 1986: 144).
+As they expect to meet similar problems constantly in the future, organizations are inclined to follow the double strategy of building up appropriate generalized problem-solving capacities on the one hand, and to exert influence on general environmental conditions on the other.
+Thus it can be seen that individuals involved in litigation are usually only interested in the optimum outcome of the current individual case, whereas organizations seek to clarify or modify the legal norms by which future court cases are treated (Dan-Cohen 1986: 144).

-Besides system-internal transparency (see above), the specificity and stability of their system parameters help to place interacting organizations in a position to acquire, in a purely cognitive manner, highly converging and reliable mutual ideas about their goals, skills, intended actions and ready responses.
-This “domain consensus” (cf. Litwak/Hylton 1962; Benson 1975) gives them the opportunity to enter (with minimal needs for communicative clarification) into highly structured interaction relations characterized by security of expectation and expeditious cooperation.
-Thus even extremely sophisticated forms of collaboration based on the division of labour are used to taking place mainly within the framework of “lose networks”, within which there is a low need for vertical authority relations and management processes on the one hand, and for horizontal processes of negotiation and influence on the other (Turk 1977; Vaughan 1983: 21).
+Given the high transparency, specificity and stability of their internal system parameters, interacting organizations are in a good position to acquire secure knowledge and converging mutual views about their goals, skills, intended actions and ready responses.
+This “domain consensus” (Litwak/Hylton 1962; Benson 1975) allows them to enter into highly structured interactive relations characterized by very reliable expectations and expeditious cooperation, without extensive processes of communication and clarification.
+Thus, extremely sophisticated forms of collaboration can take in within very “lose networks”, characterized by a low need for vertical authority relations and management processes on the one hand, and for horizontal processes of negotiation and influence on the other (Turk 1977; Vaughan 1983: 21).

-Such low requirements for structuring of interorganizational cooperation systems also help to explain the astonishing phenomenon that modern Western societies depend on purely privately constituted organizations (e.g. parties, leading associations, airlines, media companies, and many others.) to perform some of their most important public functions, without apparently needing to subject these organizations to state supervision or to contractually safeguard their future survival and performance (Ott 1977: passim).
+Such reduced interactive requirements of interorganizational cooperation systems also help to explain the astonishing degree to which modern Western societies depend on purely privately constituted organizations (e.g. political parties, unions, airlines, media companies, and many others.) to perform some of their most important public functions, without apparently needing to subject these organizations to intensive state supervision or to contractually safeguard their future survival and functional ability.
+On the basis of involuntarily developed, at best informally standardized, interorganizational coordination, a new, surprisingly improvised-looking type of social order is constituted, characterized by a surprising stability and reliability without much needs for administrative legislation and control (Ott 1977: passim).

-Their rigid, usually irreversible, focus on specific objectives and action programmes also makes organizations, astonishingly vulnerable, regardless of their size.
-As it is evident for everybody that their functioning depends on the constant inflow of specific raw materials, on the continuance of regular work activities and on the permanent openness of specific markets, they can be hurt most effectively by means of rather unsophisticated actions or omissions (boycotts, strikes, etc.).
+Their rigid, usually irreversible, focus on specific objectives and action programmes also makes organizations remarkably vulnerable, regardless of their size.
+As their functioning depends on the constant inflow of specific raw materials, on the continuance of regular work activities and on the permanent openness of specific markets, they can be hurt most effectively by means of rather unsophisticated actions or omissions (boycotts, strikes, etc.).

 For the organization itself, the commitment to specific purposes has the immense advantage that it achieves clear orientation criteria with respect to the design of its structures and the evaluation of its own activities.
 Outsiders also profit from this to the extent that the organization approaches them as a highly predictable actor that creates little turbulence and arouses little fear even though it manages huge resources and action capacities.